Cozy Peach Kitchen

 Vegan Mushroom Meatballs

-Published: Feb 12, 2021 by Cassidy Reeser · This post may contain affiliate links.
+Modified: Feb 18, 2021 by Cassidy Reeser, MS, RD · This post may contain affiliate links

 These vegan mushroom meatballs are made with simple, whole food ingredients and are flavorful as can be!
-You can even freeze them for later.
+They freeze well and can be pan-fried or baked.

 Overhead view of cast iron pan filled with meatballs in tomato sauce.